William Wyler: Legacy

 Fourteen actors won Oscars under Wyler's direction, including Bette Davis in Jezebel (1938) and her nomination for The Letter (1940).
 Davis summed up their work together: "It was he who helped me to realize my full potential as an actress.
 I met my match in this exceptionally creative and talented director."

-Other Oscar winners were Olivia de Havilland in The Heiress (1949); Audrey Hepburn in her debut film, Roman Holiday (1953); Charlton Heston in Ben-Hur (1959); and Barbra Streisand in her debut film, Funny Girl (1968).
+Other Oscar winners were Olivia de Havilland in The Heiress (1949); Audrey Hepburn in Roman Holiday (1953); Charlton Heston in Ben-Hur (1959); and Barbra Streisand in her debut film, Funny Girl (1968).

 Wyler's films garnered more awards for participating artists and actors than any other director in the history of Hollywood.
 He received 12 Oscar nominations for Best Director, while dozens of his collaborators and actors won Oscars or were nominated.
 In 1965, Wyler won the Irving G. Thalberg Memorial Award for career achievement.
 Eleven years later, he received the American Film Institute Life Achievement Award.
 In addition to his Best Picture and Best Director Oscar wins, 13 of Wyler's films earned Best Picture nominations.
 Other late Wyler films include The Children's Hour (1961), which was nominated for five Academy Awards.
 Later films included The Collector (1963), Funny Girl (1968), and his final film, The Liberation of L.B.
 Jones (1970).

 Many of Wyler's home movies are held by the Academy Film Archive; the archive preserved a number of them in 2017.

-Honors and awards
+Awards and honors

-Wyler is the most nominated director in Academy Awards history with twelve nominations.
+Wyler is the most decorated film director in Academy Awards history with twelve nominations, and holds the record for the longest streak with four consecutive Best Director nominations between 1939 to 1942.
 He won the Academy Award for Best Director on three occasions, for Mrs. Miniver (1942), The Best Years of Our Lives (1946), and Ben-Hur (1959).
 He is tied with Frank Capra and behind John Ford, who won four Oscars in this category.
 He is also the only director in Academy history to direct three Best Picture-winning films (the three for which he won Best Director), and shares with Steven Spielberg the record for directing the greatest number of Best Picture nominees (thirteen).

 He has the distinction of having directed more actors to Oscar-nominated performances than any other director in history: thirty-six.
 Out of these nominees, fourteen went on to win Oscars, also a record.
 He received the fourth AFI Life Achievement Award in 1976.
 Among those who thanked him for directing her in her debut film was Barbra Streisand.
 For his contributions to the motion picture industry, on February 8, 1960, Wyler has a star on the Hollywood Walk of Fame at 1731 Vine Street.
 In 1961, Wyler was chosen as one of 50 outstanding Americans of meritorious performance in the fields of endeavor, to be honored as a Guest of Honor to the first annual Banquet of the Golden Plate in Monterey, California.
 The honor was awarded by vote of the National Panel of Distinguished Americans of the Academy of Achievement.